PhucNguyen-rsc/Melanoma-Detection/README.md

 ### 2.1 Analysis based on the TEFPA model:
 * Task: inputs are the mole images, outputs are the final predictions (benign or malignant?)
 * Experiment: mole images with their given labels
-* Function space: 5 different models, including AlexNet, VGG16, EfficientNetB0, InceptionV3, and ResNet50.
+* Function space: 5 different models used as feature extractors, including AlexNet, VGG16, EfficientNetB0, InceptionV3, and ResNet50.
 * Performance: used metrics are AUC, ROC; used loss function is focal crossentropy
 * Algorithm: applied and retrained all deep learning pretrained models (AlexNet, VGG16, EfficientNetB0, InceptionV3, ResNet50) based on Keras/Tensorflow framework.
 After that, we apply the weighted average ensemble technique to intergrate all those 5 models to create a final "parent" model.
 We utilized the Deep Stack library to find the specific weight for each given model.